maelquerre/latex-templates/README.md

 ## Specifications

 Each template file contains a set of colours and **commands** to highlight some code in your report.
-I mostly use Python langage so here are the commands the syntax highlighting:
+I mostly use Python langage so here are the commands for the syntax highlighting:

 - `\key{}`: keyword
 - `\func{}`: function declaration